0xprinc/checks-while-hacks/README.md

 25. `maxSlippage` value should not be fixed, because in case of emergency where the price is constantly dropping or increasing, the withdraw function or swap function will revert due to crossing of the `maxSlippage`.
 But, at that time the transaction should pass otherwise the funds will be stuck forever as the slippage will never come to low.
 26. In a lending and borrowing protocol, this can be a valid finding if at some point of time, the borrower is freeze to borrow the funds or is limited to borrow comparably less funds but is able and have tokens to give collateral, as this will significantly decrease the yield of the lender.
 27. Watch out for all entry points for a position in a protocol for example in case of a protocol build on `uniswap` will have two entry points for adding liquidity, one of them is the protocol and another is through the pool.
 Try to investigate all the entry points and how can an entry points be used for unintended behaviour.
-28. Oracle saving `block.timestamp` of every transaction in the pool will be vulnerable since if a smart contract doing multiple operation in the pool in a simgle transaction will result in same timestamp for all of them.
+28. Oracle saving `block.timestamp` of every transaction in the pool will be vulnerable since if a smart contract doing multiple operation in the pool in a single transaction will result in same timestamp for all of them.
 29. FlashLoan protection is done by using the condition `lastTimestamp != block.timestamp`, this reduces multiple calls in a single transaction and even in a single block.
 But this also makes the protocol vulnerable to `DOS`, since if any valid transaction can be frontrunned, then that transaction can not be included in that block, and multiple attacks of this kind on consecutive blocks will cause `DOS`.
 So, an extra front-running protection should be there.